-For guidance I recommend a healthy balance of a Physical, Nutritional, Emotional, and Spiritual lifestyle.
+I recommend a healthy balance of a Physical, Nutritional, Emotional, and Spiritual lifestyle.

 Physical: I suggest creating a routine for yourself.
 Receive regular bodywork.
 Move your body on a regular basis, our bodies are made to move, and the benefits can be profound.
 If you need help getting started do a 3 min. movement routine every day.
 The same or varied.
 Eventually the 3 minutes can increase, and on the days you feel you only have time for 3 min. you can still feel good about yourself.
 Build on your successes.

 Nutritional: Eat as healthily as possible, including organic and live foods, read labels, etc. Eat the types of foods that are best for you.
 Look into some nutritional supplementation, perhaps with your Naturopath.
 An important piece to remember is that your physical and nutritional needs are unique, so create a simple and doable plan that works for you.